Skip to main content

 • Property hunter: Catherine Ziegler

-• Area: Paris 7th, Ecole Militaire / La Tour-Maubourg
+• Area: Paris 7th, École Militaire / La Tour-Maubourg

-• Property type: 2-bedroom, 45 sqm, 3rd floor with elevator
+• Property type: two-room flat, 45 sqm, 3rd floor with lift

 • Initial budget: 550,000 euros